Pranziss/Coding-buddy/README.md

 A lightweight(?), local chatbot app built for **desktop/laptop use** — perfect for study help, reviews, or just chatting.
 It runs entirely offline using open-source LLMs.

+This chatbot is designed to entertain and assist you in coding.
+Once hosted, the host will be treated as the owner and others joining will be the guests.

 Before you begin I would like to say that the model I used is the best suited for this project but if you wish to change it to your likes then so be it.
 ---